emard/esp32blesynscan/README.md

 # ESP32 blesyncscan

-Attempt to make ESP32 Bluetooth Classic and Bluetooth Low Energy UART bridge that can be used to connect SynScan Pro 2.5.2.
+Arduino ESP32 Bluetooth Classic and Bluetooth Low Energy UART bridge for SynScan Pro 2.5.2.
-Hardware on other end is is SkyWatcher Virtuoso 90 Heritage mount.
+UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage mount.

 Currently it works for linux.
 Hopfully with small fixes it should work on Android 10 phone.